Password Policy Best Practices for Strong Security in AD

 - Other information easily obtained about a user, such as their address, phone number, license plate number, alma mater or family member’s birth date

 - Words that can be found in a dictionary

 - Default or suggested passwords, even if they seem strong

-- Usernames or host names used as passwords
+- Usernames or host names

 - Any of the above followed or preceded by a single digit